Dolphin v1.0 Technical Report: Model Training

 \section{Model Training}

-Dolphin v1.0 is built upon the Qwen2.5-VL model architecture, which represents an advanced vision-language foundation model developed by \citep{bai2025qwen2}.
-The system enhances the original framework with a redesigned Vision Transformer (ViT) for optimized visual processing.
+Dolphin V1 is built upon the Qwen2.5-VL model architecture, which is an advanced large vision-language model developed by \citet{bai2025qwen2}.
+We enhanced the original framework with a redesigned Vision Transformer (ViT) for optimized visual processing.

 We systematically trained two model variants: a base version with 7 billion parameters and an extended version with 72 billion parameters.
 For each scale, we optimized the training configurations separately, with particular emphasis on investigating the impact of training epochs on both the generalizability and domain-specific performance of the models.